 In December 2013, the PRA published its policy statement PS7/13 "Strengthening capital standards: implementing CRD IV, feedback and final rules" on the UK rules, as applicable to the Issuer, which implement certain permitted national discretions in CRD IV.
-While CRD IV allows regulators to phase in the new measures over a period of time, the PRA has chosen to accelerate this timetable, with most capital deductions applying in full from 2014.

-The capital deduction for the excess of expected losses over provisions and the removal of the pension add-back to Common Equity Tier 1 capital will have a significant impact on the Issuer.
-Recognition as capital of the legacy Tier 1 capital and Tier 2 capital instruments (for example, certain permanent interest bearing shares and subordinated debt instruments) are grandfathered in line with the provisions in CRD IV.
-At present, the Issuer's Pillar 2A requirements can be met by any form of capital.
-However, from 1 January 2015, the PRA expects firms to meet Pillar 2A with at least 56 per cent. in Common Equity Tier 1 capital, no more than 44 per cent. in Additional Tier 1 capital and at most 25 per cent. in Tier 2 capital.
+This included accelerating implementation of CRD IV deductions, with most applying in full from 2014.
+The PRA also changed the treatment of Pillar 2A from 1 January 2015, where firms are required to meet Pillar 2A with at least 56 per cent. in Common Equity Tier 1 capital, no more than 44 per cent. in Additional Tier 1 capital and at most 25 per cent. in Tier 2 capital.

-There are still some areas of the PRA's intended approach which are not yet finalised.
-In particular, as part of the PRA consultation during the course of 2014 on its approach to Pillar 2, the PRA will consider its approach to setting Pillar 2A capital and the extent to which firms should disclose Pillar 2A guidance and its approach to the Pillar 2B PRA buffers which are likely to replace the existing "capital planning buffers."
+The Issuer remains subject to Pillar 2 capital requirements, which are reset on a regular basis by the PRA.
 Accordingly, there is a risk that the Issuer will be required to hold higher levels of or better quality capital than is currently anticipated or planned for.
-If and to the extent that the PRA adopts capital or other requirements which exceed those proposed under Basel III, this may adversely impact the Issuer's competitiveness relative to any banks and financial institutions subject to less stringent requirements.
+If and to the extent that the PRA adopts capital or other requirements which exceed existing capital requirements, this may adversely impact the Issuer's competitiveness relative to any banks and financial institutions subject to less stringent requirements.